njjms/blog/_posts/2018-12-14-websites-for-stats-people.markdown

 ---
 layout: post
-title:  "Setting up websites: How I did it as a non-engineer!"
+title:  "Setting up a blog with Jekyll and Ubuntu (for non-engineers)"
 date:   2018-12-14 23:07:28 +0000
-categories: jekyll update
+categories: linux
 ---

 Having completed my first quarter of graduate school, I've met some really fascinating and brilliant people.
-I consider myself lucky to be associated with some really genuine individuals -- both students and faculty, that is -- who care about what they do.
+ I consider myself lucky to be associated with some really genuine individuals -- both students and faculty -- who care about what they do.

 Statisticians by nature I think often tread a line between theory and application.
 In my cohort, everyone has a really strong background in math (even if they are too humble to admit it!) and everyone has had at least some exposure to computer science.
  That being said, people come in with different levels of programming experience.
-One thing that some folks have asked me about though is how to set up a website.
+One thing that some folks have asked me about though is how to set up a blog.

 ## I am not an expert